Tag Archive for: Bio4Energy Systems Analysis and Bioeconomy

 The assessments that scientists do are still important, because any attempts at cutting greenhouse gases must be cost efficient, according to Lundmark.

-“We see that compensation would be required for large-scale change to be made.
+“We see that compensation would be required for change to be made on a large scale.
 Today forest owners are not compensated for leaving the trees in the forest” to promote longer rotation periods.

-He says that the starting point is to recognise that forests and their trees are a finite resource and one that becomes more and more in demand along with the expansion of the economy.
+He says that the starting point is to recognise that forests and their trees are a finite resource and one that becomes more and more in demand along with economic growth.

 “It is undeniably a complex debate with many dimensions to account for: Forest management, ecology, social and economic aspects and technical aspects.
 All of them must come into consideration when we estimate benefits and trade-offs”, Lundmark said.